Jennifer Koranteng

-Jennifer Koranteng (born 27 July 1986) is a Ghanaian businesswoman, model and former beauty pageant contestant.
+Jennifer Koranteng (born 27 July 1986) is a Ghanaian businesswoman, model and beauty pageant titleholder.
 She was first runner up at Miss Ghana 2006, went on to become Miss Universe Ghana in 2009 and represented her country at the Miss Universe pageant later that same year in Bahamas.

 She is also the founder and creative lead of African fashion brand JVK Clothing.

 Early life

 Koranteng was born on 27 July 1986 in Accra, Ghana.
 She grew up in Axim until age 5 when she moved to Takoradi with her family where she lived for another 2 years before moving to Accra.
 She enrolled at the Morning Star school where she completed her primary and Junior High School education before moving on to the prestigious Wesley Girls' High School for her secondary education.
 Upon graduating from Wesley Girls’ she gained admission into the University of Ghana in Legon where she graduated with a degree in Psychology and Theatre Arts.